Electrical & Electronic Appliances Spare Parts Trading License in Dubai

 Step 3: Receive initial approval from the free zone authority

-Step 4: Sign your licence agreement and pay the applicable fees
+Step 4: Sign your license agreement and pay the applicable fees

-Step 5: Receive your trade licence and company registration documents
+Step 5: Receive your trade license and company registration documents

 Step 6: Apply for investor or employee visas as required